layerai-archive/examples/yolov5-object-detection/README.md

 In this tutorial, we are going to train an **YOLOv5 Object Detection** model with a dataset from [Roboflow Universe](https://universe.roboflow.com/).

 Roboflow Universe hosts free public computer vision datasets in many popular formats (including CreateML JSON, COCO JSON, Pascal VOC XML, YOLO v3, and Tensorflow TFRecords).
-For this example
+For this example we have used [RailsCars Image Dataset](https://universe.roboflow.com/new-workspace-w5mg3/railcarsv2_3) by convert it into a `YOLO` format.

 ## How to train a Yolov5 Object Detection model

-With Layer, you can start training your **YoloV5 Object Detection** model with a [Roboflow Universe](https://universe.roboflow.com/) dataset easily.
+You can start training your **YoloV5 Object Detection** model with a [Roboflow Universe](https://universe.roboflow.com/) dataset easily with using this tutorial.
+Layer takes care of fetching the Roboflow Universe dataset, training the YoloV5 object detection model with the parameters you provided and saves it under your Layer account automatically.

-First make sure you have the latest Layer SDK:
+To start, make sure you have the latest Layer SDK:
 ```shell
 pip install layer -U
 ```